What’s it mean to be in the Caw of Fame? The name is a take-off on Hall of Fame, and since crows make the sound “caw…”

 More specifically, how would you feel if you were not only morally aware, but capable of profound violence?
 You’d want to subject that creator to said violence, wouldn’t you?
 Heck, the Trilemma by itself inflames my conscience, given my degree in theology.
 I shudder to think what I would do if I found out our misfortunes were played for laughs in some divine comedy.

-And I happened to be equipped with significant strategic weaponry.
+And if I happened to be equipped with significant strategic weaponry.

 Boom, I would say.
 Repeatedly.